Bioindividuality in practice

 We are all biologically and genetically unique and we’re all impacted by myriad and diverse life experiences and exposures.

 Your clients will have different responses to the same stimulus.
-Your job is to listen intently for those unique responses, and then use your knowledge of physiology to uncover what’s really going on in the body of your client.
+Your job is to listen intently for those unique responses, and then use your knowledge of bioindividuality and physiology to uncover what’s really going on in this client’s body.

-Biochemical individuality is the viewpoint that the chemical and nutritional profile of each individual is unique, therefore necessitating that dietary and other needs must be modified from person to person.
-This unique biochemical make-up stems from genetic structures, nutrition, and environmental exposures (of every sort).
+Biochemical individuality is the perspective that the chemical and nutritional profile of each individual is distinct, therefore requiring that dietary and other needs be adjusted from person to person.
+This unique biochemical make-up arises from variations in genetic structures, nutrition, and a range of environmental exposures.

 This is one reason why bioindividuality and personal evidence (vs study evidence alone) are so important.
 Each of us has unique physiology and we each react to food (and all other inputs) differently.